 Embassies and Consulates

 Cuba is an authoritarian state that routinely employs repressive methods against internal dissent and monitors and responds to perceived threats to authority.
 These methods may include physical and electronic surveillance, as well as detention and interrogation of both Cuban citizens and foreign visitors.
 Human rights conditions in Cuba remain poor, as the Cuban government limits fundamental freedoms, including freedom of expression and peaceful assembly.
 U.S. citizens visiting Cuba should be aware that any on-island activities may be subject to surveillance, and their contact with Cuban citizens monitored closely.
-The United States does not have diplomatic relations with Cuba, but Cuba generally welcomes U.S. citizen travelers.
+Cuba generally welcomes U.S. citizen travelers.
 U.S. credit or debit cards, personal checks, and travelers’ checks cannot be used in Cuba, and the Government of Cuba does not permit the use of the U.S. dollar.
-The United States government provides consular and other services through the U.S. Interests Section in Havana (USINT) that is staffed by U.S. diplomats and locally-employed Cuban nationals in addition to eligible family members and third country nationals, but U.S. diplomats are not allowed to travel freely outside the capital and may be prevented from providing assistance outside Havana.
-The USINT operates under the protection of the Swiss Embassy in Havana but is not co-located with the Swiss Embassy.
+The United States government provides consular and other services through the U.S. Embassy in Havana that is staffed by U.S. diplomats and locally-employed Cuban nationals in addition to eligible family members and third country nationals, but U.S. diplomats are not allowed to travel freely outside the capital and may be prevented from providing assistance outside Havana.
 Read the Department of State Fact Sheet on U.S. - Cuba relations.

 Entry, Exit & Visa Requirements